Raja Rajendra: Production

 Pon Kumaran who previously worked with Sharan in the comedy film Jai Lalitha had mutually agreed to do a mythological comedy film prior to the film's release.
 The film took off during July 2014 and quickly completed the filming process in and around Mysore and Bangalore locales.
 It was earlier reported that Sridhar V. Sambhram who composed music for Jai Lalitha would compose for this film as well.
 However, later Arjun Janya was hired to tune the music.
 Television actress Ishita Dutta was hired to play one of the leads opposite Sharan.
-Another popular south Indian actress Vimala Raman, who earlier acted in the blockbuster Aptharakshaka, was hired to play the second lead and joined the team on 15 November 2014 to shoot for her scenes.
+Another south Indian actress Vimala Raman, who earlier acted in Aptharakshaka, was hired to play the second lead and joined the team on 15 November 2014 to shoot for her scenes.

 Soundtrack

 Arjun Janya has composed the background score and music for the film's soundtrack.
 Actor Sharan made his debut in singing with this film.
 The album consists of four tracks, the lyrics for which penned by K. Kalyan, V. Nagendra Prasad and Yogaraj Bhat.